miguelperez94/heterogeneity_metro_areas_us/interactive_proposal.md

 Additionally, maybe I am going to use the GeoJSON map available in www.carto.com
     (particularly, in this link: https://common-data.carto.com/tables/cb_2013_us_cbsa_5m/public/map)
-    to show the MSA in the United States map.
+    to show the MSAs in the United States map.

 ## Examples of interactive visualization

-For my project I am thinking in the approach B, this is, a Dynamic Ensemble with three or more visualizations.
+For the project I am thinking in the approach B, this is, a Dynamic Ensemble with three or more visualizations.
 These visualizations would be:

-1) Interactive map: A map of the United States that shows the MSA and it deliver a summary with a tooltip.
-This map will highlight MSA based on the criteria of population (interactive box to say "I just want to see MSA larger than, for example, 2 million people) and will have scale of colours based on a selected variable (for example, scale of colours related to per capita income, or the total change in labor force).
-I am thinking that the user will be able to "click" in the MSA, and display more information about that MSA below the map (in the form of two more interactive graphs related to that specific MSA).
+1) Interactive map: A map of the United States that shows the MSAs and it deliver a summary with a tooltip.
+This map will highlight MSA based on the criteria of population (interactive box to say "I just want to see MSA larger than, for example, 2 million people") and will have scale of colours based on a selected variable (for example, scale of colours related to per capita income, or the total change in labor force).
+I am thinking that the user will be able to "click" in the MSA, and display more information about that MSA below the map (in the form of three more interactive graphs related to that specific MSA).
 The example of this map would be an interactive version of, for example, one of these two graphs:
     * Choropleth version of MSA in the United States: https://common-data.carto.com/tables/cb_2013_us_cbsa_5m/public/map
     * Circle version of MSA in the United States: https://lh3.googleusercontent.com/pw/AM-JKLU3IwDX3SfPr-7_XHFTV-Wz1iOaDg2686kHmKIYEg5PxAZTiA4dZR9HhWpTUAbIzSIwzuxKT_0KE2Anb-a4-u9tYuyJAYgHMMOMrvoWtktqEzI40QmW8xBfrV5DI0Yt9u13yFLNJ1sagDcTnvzc3K7r=w1345-h744-no?authuser=0

-2) Variable over time for the MSA: After the "click" in the MSA from the interactive map, I want that a graph displays below with the evolution of economical variables over time for that MSA.
+2) Variable over time for the MSA: After the "click" in one MSA from the interactive map, I want that a graph displays below with the evolution of economical variables over time for that MSA.
     The economical variables would be selected by the user, for example, unemployment rate, and it would look something like this: https://www.statista.com/statistics/183827/gdp-of-the-chicago-metro-area/.
-    This graph would be interactive in the sense that the selected economical variable can be change by the user.
+    This graph would be interactive in the sense that the selected economical variable can be changed by the user.
 The possible economical variables that the user could chose are:
         (i) Per capita income
         (ii) Unemployment rate
         (iii) Total labor force